 Gal 3:13 Christ has redeemed us from the curse of the law, having become a curse for us (for it is written, “Cursed is everyone who hangs on a tree”)

 Christians are often deceived by Paul’s writings since they contradict Christ’s teachings.
-For instance, gentiles were never given the law, nor were they under it anytime for Christ to redeem them.
+For instance, Gentiles were never given the law, nor were they under it anytime for Christ to redeem them.
 It’s Paul’s strawman fallacy.
-Generational curses precedes the law, as we inherit the curses from Adam which is not of the law.
+Generational curses precede the law, as we inherit the curses from Adam which is not of the law.

 Inheriting Curses & Blessings

 2Kgs 5:27 “Therefore the leprosy of Naaman shall cling to you and your descendants forever.”
 And he went out from his presence leprous, as white as snow.

 The descendants or the generations of Gehazi did not do any sin to receive this leprosy.